-One (1) Original (clearly marked “Original”) and 14 numbered copies of the cost proposal.
+One (1) Original (clearly marked “Original”) and three numbered copies of the cost proposal.
 All shall be clearly marked cost proposal.

-The technical proposal shall be boxed separately from the cost proposal and labeled with the inscription “Technical Proposal.”
+The technical proposal shall be separated from the cost proposal and labeled with the inscription “Technical Proposal.”
 Cost proposals shall be similarly labeled with the inscription “Cost Proposal.”

 The required CDs should be placed in the cover of the original copies of the related technical and cost proposals.
 The CDs should include the proposal in both PDF format and in Microsoft Word format with hyperlinks to the sections from the table of contents.